INS Tamal: Service history

 On 27 August 2025, INS Tamal called at Jeddah Port of Saudi Arabia.
 The ship was joined by the following day, i.e., on 28 August.
 The ships' crew will also interact with the Royal Saudi Navy and Border Guards as part of a goodwill visit along with diplomatic talks, sports fixture and exploring "avenues for further engagement".

+NS Tamal participated at the International Fleet Review 2026 held at Visakapatanam.